LinhQuach13/Individual_project_HR_analytics/README.md

   -There is not one main driver for job change of Data Scientists.

-  - All models performed similarly except for KNeighbors had a lower accuracy score than the baseline
+  - All models performed similarly except for KNNeighbors had a lower accuracy score than the baseline

   - The models I created were a Decision tree, Logistic Regression Model, KNeighbors, and Random Forest Model predicted similar accuracy scores for the training dataset except for KNeighbors.
 The model I chose was the Decision Tree model 2 as my best model with a 75.52% accuracy rate for predicting features of company type, relevent experience, status of university enrollment, and last new job.